 Acts 21:15

-After this, we got ready and went up to Jerusalem.
+After this, we started on our way up to Jerusalem.

 After this we packed our things and left for Jerusalem.